-(69) "Product Sample" means the exact Goods or a representative portion of the Goods offered in an Offer, or the Goods requested in the Solicitation Documents as a sample.
+(67) (69) "Product Sample" means the exact Goodsgoods or a representative portion of the Goodsgoods offered in an Offer, or the Goodsgoods requested in the Solicitation Documents as a sample.

-(70) "Proposal" means a Written response to a Request for Proposals.
+(68) (70) "Proposal" means a Written written response to a Request for Proposals proposal.

-(71) "Proposer" means a Person who submits a Proposal in response to a Request for Proposals.
+(69) (71) "Proposer" means a Person who submits a Proposal proposal in response to a Request for Proposals proposal.

-(72) "Public Agency" is defined in ORS 279C.800(5) and means the State of Oregon or any political subdivision thereof, or any county, city, district, authority, public corporation, or entity, and any instrumentality thereof organized and existing under law or charter.
+(70) (72) "Public Agency" is defined in ORS 279C.800(5) and means the State of Oregon or any political subdivision thereof, or any county, city, district, authority, public corporation, or entity, and any instrumentality thereof organized and existing under law or charter.

-(73) "Public Body" is defined in ORS 279A.010(1)(y) and has the meaning given that term in ORS 174.109.
+(71) (73) "Public Body" is defined in ORS 279A.010(1)(y) and has the meaning given that term in ORS 174.109.